Welby, Lincolnshire: History

 According to A Dictionary of British Place Names, Welby means a "farmstead or village by a spring or stream", combining the Old English "wella" for a stream, with Old Scandinavian "by" for a "farmstead, village or settlement".

 Welby is recorded in the 1086 Domesday account as "Wellebi", within two manors in the Threo Hundred of Kesteven.
 The first manor held 57 households, 7 villeins, 4 smallholders, 37 freemen, a priest, a church, a meadow of 160 acre, and woodland of 150 acre.
 In 1066 Queen Edith was Lord of the Manor, this transferred to William I in 1086, who also became tenant in chief.
 The second Domesday entry shows a manor with 3 villagers, 5 freemen and 4 ploughlands, with a meadow 53 acre, and woodland of 80 acre, with the lord in 1066 being Aethelstan, son of Godram.
 In 1086 the lordship was transferred to Ranulf, with Guy of Craon becoming tenant in chief.

 Welby's Grade I listed Anglican parish church is dedicated to St Bartholomew the Apostle.
 The church originates from the 13th century and is mainly Early English, but with a Perpendicular clerestory and porch.
 In 1873 the north aisle was extended and the chancel rebuilt by J. H. Hakewill, who matched the Early English style.
 Within the porch is a 14th-century stone tomb cover with relief depictions of a woman's head and shoulders, within a quatrefoil recess, along with a shrouded baby.
 It was originally sited in the graveyard.

 The former rectory is also a listed building.
 It was designed by the Grantham architect Cornelius Sherborne.

 In 1885 Kelly's Directory reported a Wesleyan chapel, built in 1866, and a school and four almshouses founded in 1780 by William Welby; a further school for 70 pupils had been built in 1869.
 The main crops grown were wheat, barley, oats and turnips, within a parish area of 2661 acre.
 The 1881 population was 390.
 The lord of the manor and owner of the parish land was Sir William Earle Welby-Gregory DL, JP, of Denton Hall.
 Kellys also noted two public houses, the Red Lion and Waggon and Horses, 12 farmers, 4 graziers, a butcher, shoemaker, shopkeeper, carrier, coal dealer, wheelwright, beer retailer, harness maker and a blacksmith.

 Community

 St Bartholomew's Church belongs to the Loveden Deanery of the Diocese of Lincoln.
-The incumbent is Rev. Alan Littlewood.
+The incumbent is Rev. Georgina Machell.

-The village road sign includes images of St Bartholomew's Church and of a cricketer; Welby has a village cricket team.
+The village road sign includes images of St Bartholomew's Church and of a cricketer; Welby previously had a village cricket team.

 Welby's present-day public house is the Crown and Anchor.